Build charts in Amplitude: Add events

 • Any Event: Queries on any event over the time period selected.
 This includes non-active events.

 • New User: Queries on new users over the time period selected.
 For example, if you want to view daily new users, select New User and change the measurement in the Measured As module to Uniques.
-A user is considered to be "new" the moment they send their first event to Amplitude.
+Amplitude considers a user to be "new" the moment they send their first event to Amplitude.

 Use wildcards to search for events